RiverMatsumoto/ICS212/README.md

 # ICS212

-Practicing using git with my ICS 212 class.
+Practiced using git with my ICS 212 class.
+These homeworks aim towards making a record database where we can store it and retrieve the records.